 Then, somehow, the new tech catches on and it is as if resistance had never existed!!!

-It’s good for us, once in a while, to look back and think about how quickly what we took for granted for a long time, changed so very quickly over just the past decade really!!!
+It’s good for us, once in a while, to look back and think about how quickly what we took for granted for a long time, changed so very quickly over just the past two decades really!!!
 It’s astonishing!
+And then even more changed, in major leaps and bounds due to the pandemic!

 I was inspired to ask the question below by a colleague who put it out on twitter and waited for answers – I thought it would be fun to share our collective memories.